intarchboard/wiki-liaison-coordinator/liaison-coordinator-job-description.md

 ## Liaison Coordinator Tasks

 * Handling communication between the liaison managers and the rest of the IAB.
 * Reporting and frequent status check with the liaison manager.
 This depends on how active a particular liaison relationship is, which can vary widely.
 It is recommended to check in at least once a year, even if a liaison is otherwise dormant.
+Other liaisons are quite active and e.g. have an own mailing list or frequent meeting (e.g. around each IETF meeting).
+The liaison coordination is recommended to join those mailing lists and meetings if suitable but may also decide to rely on direct reproting from the liaison manager instead.
+These reports should be provided to the IAB and published in the IAB minutes (if then contain actual news).
 * Overseeing the status of all liaison statements; e.g., checking that statements that need a reply get a reply.
 * Finding experts from within the IETF when needed to handle a liaison statement.
 These experts will usually be working group chairs and ADs, e.g., when the statement is related to an active working group document.
 If no active group or clear expert can be found, the responsibility falls back on the IAB as a whole, as a group of experts with a wide range of knowledge.
 * Finding replacements for liaison managers when they step down.
 The outgoing liaison manager will often be able to help with this.
 However, if no suitable person can be identified easily, the coordinator may recommend that the IAB sends out a public call.